KnpLabs/symfony-with-composer/README.md

 ### b) Install the Vendor Libraries

-If you downloaded the archive "without vendors" or installed via git, then you need to download all of the necessary vendor libraries.
-If you're not sure if you need to do this, check to see if you have a ``vendor/`` directory.
+Now you need to download all of the necessary vendor libraries.
+Run the following command:
-If you don't, or if that directory is empty, run the following:

     php bin/vendors install

-Note that you **must** have git installed and be able to execute the `git` command to execute this script.
-If you don't have git available, either install it or download Symfony with the vendor libraries already included.

 ### c) Access the Application via the Browser